There are several assistance programs in Vermont to help customers.

 Vermont provides the Fuel Assistance program to help low-income Vermonters pay for part of their winter home-heating bills.
-For more information, or to apply, click here, or call the Benefit Service Center at 1-800-479-6151.
+For more information, or to apply, visit the Vermont Agency of Human Services Department for Children and Families, or call the Benefit Service Center at 1-800-479-6151.
 You can also pick up an application at a local office of the Vermont Department of Children and Families, Community Action Agency, or Area Agency on Aging.

 This is a confidential service offered by the United Way Agencies of Vermont.
 This service provides easy access to community information and resources for everyday needs during difficult times to people all over the state.
 Vermont 2-1-1 links callers with available community services, including utility assistance, senior information, and housing programs.
 For more information, visit vermont211.org, or call 2-1-1.

 The WARMTH Program has provided emergency home heating assistance to Vermonters since 1986.
 Funds for the program are raised from the general public and matched by GMP, dollar-for-dollar.

 - All funds raised through WARMTH are distributed to Community Action Agencies that provide counseling and referral services and administer WARMTH funds, making sure that every dollar contributed goes directly to a Vermont family in need.
 WARMTH funds are only available in emergency situations.
 They are used when a household has exhausted its supply and has no other place to turn.

 - If you need emergency fuel assistance, contact your local Community Action Agency.

 - If you would like to donate to the WARMTH Program, we will match your contribution.
 Please make out a check to WARMTH and mail it to:

 c/o Green Mountain Power